-The Antimicrobial Management Team continues to monitor antimicrobial prescribing rates in both acute and community Clinical Boards, and includes a renewed focus on dental antimicrobial prescribing.
+The Antimicrobial Management Team continues to monitor antimicrobial prescribing rates in both acute and community Clinical Boards, and includes a renewed focus on prescribing in primary care.

 Hand Hygiene

 Good hand hygiene by staff, patients and visitors is a key way to prevent the spread of infections.
 More information on the importance of good hand hygiene can be found at: